Tag Archives: reminiscing

 She loved the outdoors.
 Our outings became adventures—it made me feel good to see her hopping and skipping alongside me.
 If something piqued her curiosity, we stopped, whether it was to find a fallen bird’s nest or to watch a worm squirm under a rock to hide.
 We’d listen to the mockingbirds while we gathered sprigs of white wildflowers, and the red hibiscus and puffy yellow marigolds in bloom, smelling their fragrance before taking some home for Mama.

 Anna cheerfully greeted everyone we passed.
 “What a beautiful angel she is,” they’d say.
-Her enchanting smile and deep blue, watchful eyes mesmerized.
+Her enchanting smile and deep blue, watchful eyes mesmerized me.
 The warmth of her merry laughter penetrated hearts, including mine.
 “She’s my sister,” I’d proudly boast.
 Anna’s countenance radiated joy.
 I cherished her carefree spirit and relished her innocence.

-Since Mama stayed in bed until the afternoons, Anna and I usually ate a bowl of corn flakes for breakfast.
+Since Mama stayed in bed until the afternoons, Anna and I usually ate a bowl of cornflakes for breakfast.
 We’d watch Sesame Street on the black-and-white tube.
 Whenever Big Bird appeared, my sister squealed and clapped.
 Then when Mr. Rogers’ Neighborhood came on, we sang along with him.

 We ate our meals sitting on cushions on the floor.
 We didn’t have a scheduled time to eat.
 Chow time consisted of simple bologna sandwiches, a heated can of SpaghettiOs, or sometimes a can of tomato soup.
 On special occasions, we ate Swanson chicken TV dinners.

 Mama expected me to care for my sister.
 In the evenings, when she and Jimmy went out, Anna and I stayed home by ourselves.
-We’d lay on the floor to color or played inside our blanket tent, having tea parties with our plastic cups.
+We’d lay on the floor to color or play inside our blanket tent, having tea parties with our plastic cups.
 I sometimes read aloud, making up the words I didn’t know.
 We stayed up until we grew sleepy.

 Whatever we did, doing it together was more fun than being alone.